Motivic multiplicativity of complete intersections: Complete intersections

-The first main result of this section is as follows. \begin{theorem} Let $Y$ be a smooth connected projective variety with trivial Chow groups and $X\subseteq Y$ be any smooth connected ample subvariety.
-Then $\mathfrak{d}_m(X)\leq mn$ for any integer $m\geq 2$. \end{theorem} \begin{proof} To warm up, we first consider the case: $m=2$.
+The first main result of this section is the following. \begin{theorem} Let $Y$ be a smooth connected projective variety with trivial Chow groups, and let $X\subseteq Y$ be a smooth connected ample subvariety.
+Then $\mathfrak{d}_m(X)\leq mn$ for every integer $m\geq 2$. \end{theorem} \begin{proof} We begin with the case $m=2$.
 By straightforward calculations, for three integers $i, j, k\neq\frac{n}{2}$, one gets that